Tuesday, April 23, 2024

 The band had started out as a straight hard rock act from the outset and according to their biography, this was not a style that the state-run record labels approved of during the '70s, a problem mentioned earlier for Hungária also.
 However, the band refused to change style as they were getting an excellent reception at live events, so they decided to stick it out as a working live band until eventually things came around, and they started getting opportunities to make records in the late '70s.
 The track I used here is from their first published single, in 1978.

-Since then the P. Mobil has been through many lineup changes, with some members coming and going many times, but the band has proven to be one of the most enduring hard rock acts of Hungary, with Schuster still in charge, they are still playing in 2024.
+Since then P. Mobil has been through many lineup changes, with some members coming and going many times, but the band has proven to be one of the most enduring hard rock acts of Hungary, with Schuster still in charge, they are still playing in 2024.
 More at: Wikipedia (link), pmobil.hu (link).
 Mobilogy (link).

 Tolcsvayék És A Trió - Ha Lenne Pénzem (1972)